ohsOllila/QEBSS/README.md

 This step will generate five initial structures that you can find in the folder Automation_tool_scripts_*/Unst_prot

 Copy Unst_prot, MD_parameter_files, simulation_scripts and env.yml to your project scratch in MAHTI/LUMI.
-Using my MAHTI paths as example:

-`scp -r Unst_prot MD_parameter_files simulation_scripts env.yml malmcajs@mahti.csc.fi:/scratch/project_2003809/cmcajsa/MD-stabilization/structures/forcefield_compare`

-Log into Mahti:

-`ssh malmcajs@mahti.csc.fi`

-Go to the folder where you copied all the files:
+Go to the folder where you copied all the folders and add your experimental data there.

-`cd /scratch/project_2003809/cmcajsa/MD-stabilization/structures/forcefield_compare`

-Add your experimental data to this folder.
 Make sure to add the first line with the magnetic field strength in MHz.
 Any missing data should type "n".
 Name the file Unst_prot_exp_data.txt.

 An example of what it should look like can be seen in the file Unst_alphasynuclein_exp_data.txt